S.H.E: 2004–2005: Magical Journey, Fantasy Land World Tour and Once Upon a Time

-2006–2007: Forever, The Perfect 3 World Tour and Play
+2006–2007: Forever, The Moving Castle World Tour and Play

-On 21 July 2006, S.H.E released a second compilation album, Forever, which sold over 150,000 copies within a week.
+On July 21, 2006, S.H.E released a second compilation album, Forever, which sold over 150,000 copies within a week.
 The album featured five new songs, a compilation of older works, and three songs from older drama soundtracks.
 Forever included many collaborative works with other artists in the Taiwanese pop music industry.
 C-pop megastar Jay Chou composed "Electric Shock" (觸電) for the album.
 The song "Solo Madrigal" (獨唱情歌) was a duet between Selina and Tank, the latter of whom had originally recorded the song for his debut album.
 For the Tokyo Juliet soundtrack, Hebe and boyband Fahrenheit sang "Only Have Feelings for You" (只對你有感覺), which won several awards including Taiwan's Best Duet Song at the 2006 Sprite China Music Awards.

-S.H.E's second major concert tour, The Perfect 3 World Tour, commenced on 8 July 2006 in Shanghai.
-After their Perfect 3 concert in Hong Kong, which was recorded and released as the group's second live album, S.H.E was commended for their perseverance, amount of dance preparation, and ability to hit their notes.
+S.H.E's second major concert tour, The Moving Castle world tour, commenced on July 8, 2006, in Shanghai.
+After their The Moving Castle world tour in Hong Kong, which was recorded and released as the group's second live album, S.H.E was commended for their perseverance, amount of dance preparation, and ability to hit their notes.
 Within the tour's first five months, the group attracted over 200,000 fans, and collected NT$200 million in gate receipts.
-On 18 April, S.H.E signed on with WOW Music to improve their presence in Hong Kong.
-Play, the trio's eighth album, was released on 11 May 2007, and was the first S.H.E album released under the new distribution label.
-Play went double gold within the first four days of the album's pre-order period; by 5 June, more than 150,000 copies were sold.
+On April 18, S.H.E signed on with WOW Music to improve their presence in Hong Kong.
+Play, the trio's eighth album, was released on May 11, 2007, and was the first S.H.E album released under the new distribution label.
+Play went double gold within the first four days of the album's pre-order period; by June 5, more than 150,000 copies were sold.
 A month after Plays release, S.H.E was nominated for the Most Popular Female Artist award at the 18th Golden Melody Awards but lost to pop diva Jolin Tsai.